From Zero to Hype Cycle: Our journey creating the Continuous Controls Monitoring category

 This is the first time CCM has appeared in a Hype Cycle or as a category, and I’m thrilled that Panaseer is listed as an inaugural vendor.
 I feel a huge wave of gratitude for all of those who have helped us along the way.

-This journey has taken us six years and I couldn’t be prouder of my team for building a company with meaningful values, a leading product and establishing a category that is now recognised by a leading analyst company such as Gartner.
-Even better that Gartner rates the benefits of CCM technology as high.
+This journey has taken us six years and I couldn’t be prouder of my team for building a company with meaningful values, a leading product, and establishing a category that is now recognised by a leading analyst company such as Gartner who rate the benefits of CCM technology as high.

 I founded Panaseer for a couple of reasons.
 The first was nothing to do with cybersecurity.
 I had some ideas about how we could build a company where people really enjoyed their work, felt a sense of mission and could learn about staying well and becoming leaders.
 I wanted to build a high performing company with a compassionate culture.